DMARC stands for Domain-based Message Authentication, Reporting and Conformance.

-In addition, setting DMARC record may help messages sent from your domain avoid the spam folder, since some email providers seem to be punishing email senders who do not have a DMARC policy set.
+Setting DMARC record may help messages sent from your domain avoid the spam folder, since some email providers seem to be rewarding email senders who have a DMARC policy set.

 If you want help setting up your DMARC records, please email or call support.
 It can be tricky and we are here to help.